cobyeastwood/obsess-overs/README.md

 # Obsess Overs

 ### Description
 Obsess Overs is a side project to help others better organize, sort, and manage favorite leftover home ingredients.
 I built this as a cool idea to work with leftover ingredients at home.
+Works when you fully upload [Food.com Recipes and Interactions](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions) a free Kaggle Dataset into Postgres.

 ### Preview
 <br/>